glotzerlab/signac-docs/docs/source/design.md

 2. String (interpreted as simple syntax), ex.: `find('foo 42')`
 3. Key-word arguments, ex.: `find(foo=42)`

-Furthermore, it is now possible to specify **one** filter that queries both the job *state point* and the job *document* in one expression.
+Furthermore, it is now possible to specify **one** filter that queries both the directory *attributes* and the directory *document* in one expression.
 For example, the following expressions are all equivalent:
 ```python
 >>> find('foo 42 doc.bar true')